IronSid3e/Calendar_C/README.md

 2- write the same date as the note.

-3- press space and hit enter.
+3- dont write anything and keep it empty. then hit enter.

 if you have any more questions contact with us.